OxfordRSE/gutenberg/docs/development/index.md

 permalink: /development/
 ---

-Gutenberg is a node.js application built using Next.js and Prisma.
+`Gutenberg` is a node.js application built using Next.js and Prisma.

-This will guide you through the process of setting up a development environment for Gutenberg.
+This will guide you through the process of setting up a development environment.

 - TOC
 {:toc}